gerardroche/sublime-phpunit/README.md

 * Run all tests
 * Run a single test case
-* Run a single test method
+* Run a single test case method
-* Run a specific test methods
+* Run a specific test case methods
 * Run the test case for current class under test
-* Rerun the last tests run
+* Rerun the last test run
 * Jump to next and previous failure file linenumber
 * Switch, split, and focus on test case and class under test
 * Test results in colour including failure diffs